matanolabs/matano/README.md

 Matano lets you collect log data from sources using [S3](#) or Kafka based ingestion.

 #### Ingest, transform, normalize log data
-Matano normalizes and transforms your data using [VRL](https://vector.dev/docs/reference/vrl/).
-Matano works with the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html) by default and you can define your own schema.
+Matano normalizes and transforms your data using [Vector Remap Language (VRL)](https://vector.dev/docs/reference/vrl/).
+Matano works with the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/index.html) by default and you can define your own schema.

 #### Store data in S3 object storage
 Log data is always stored in S3 object storage, for cost effective, long term, durable storage.